-In property settlement matters, the Court expects separating couples to take every opportunity to attempt to resolve their matter by negotiating and reaching their own agreement.
-Even if a person has applied to the Court, to ask the Judge to make a decision, the Court will usually ask the parties to try at least once more to resolve their dispute themselves.
+In property settlement matters, the court expects separating couples to take every opportunity to attempt to resolve their matter by negotiating and reaching their own agreement.
+Even if a person has applied to the court for a decision, the court will usually ask the parties to try at least once more to resolve their dispute themselves.

-When the total property pool is less than $500,000, the Court can order that the parties attend a Conciliation Conference.
-A Conciliation Conference is very similar to a mediation, but the mediator is a Registrar of the Court, and the fee that is charged is a small fixed fee payment to the Court, rather than a larger fixed fee, or hourly rate, which is common in private mediations.
+When the total property pool is less than $500,000, the court can order that the parties attend a conciliation conference.
+A conciliation conference is similar to a mediation, but the mediator is a registrar of the court, and the fee that is charged is a fixed- fee payment to the court, rather than a larger fixed fee, or hourly rate, which is common in private mediations.

-If either party has a lawyer, then the lawyer also attends the Conciliation Conference, and is present throughout to provide advice and assistance about making, considering, accepting or rejecting offers of settlement.
+If either party has a lawyer, then the lawyer also attends the conference, and is present throughout to provide advice and help about making, considering, accepting or rejecting offers of settlement.

-Before the Conciliation Conference occurs, there needs to be an agreement about what the assets, liabilities and superannuation balances of the parties are, and what their value is.
+Before the conference, there needs to be an agreement about what the assets, liabilities and superannuation balances of the parties are, and what their value is.
 If there is disagreement about the value of any asset or superannuation interest, then a valuation must be obtained.
-Again, the lawyers assist with this process in the lead up to the Conciliation Conference.
+Lawyers help with this.
 Usually, the parties will instruct a single expert to value the disputed item.
 This means that both parties are involved in engaging the valuer, and both parties must accept the valuation given.

-Once the Conciliation Conference starts, the discussions that take place are confidential.
-That means that an offer made during the Conciliation Conference cannot be reported to the Court at a later date, or revealed to anyone who was not at the Conciliation Conference, except in a few rare circumstances.
-This confidentiality is designed to encourage all involved to come to the Conciliation Conference willing to make their best and genuine offers to reach an agreement about how to divide their property.
+Once the conference starts, discussions are confidential.
+That means that an offer made during the conference cannot be reported to the court at a later date, or revealed to anyone who was not at the conference, except in a few rare circumstances.
+This confidentiality is designed to encourage all involved to come to the conference willing to make their best and genuine offers to reach an agreement about how to divide their property.

-If no agreement is reached at the Conciliation Conference, a short report is prepared for the Judge, indicating that no agreement was reached.
+If no agreement is reached, a report is prepared for the judge.
 This report will not contain any confidential details, but will include information about whether partial agreement is reached.
 For example, parties may be able to agree that an asset should be sold, but may not be able to agree how the proceeds should be divided.
-This could be reported back to the Judge.

-If agreement is reached at the Conciliation Conference, often the parties will sign a written agreement whilst they are still in attendance at the conference.
-That signed agreement, together with a more formal, typed version, is then provided to the Court so that the Judge can formally pronounce the order.
-In Victoria, this pronouncement usually occurs within a few days of the Conciliation Conference.
+If agreement is reached, often the parties will sign a written agreement there.
+That signed agreement, with a more formal, typed version, is then provided to the court so that the judge can formally pronounce the order.

-A Conciliation Conference is a valuable tool when used correctly to assist parties to reach an agreement about their property settlement matters and avoid lengthy and costly Court intervention, where appropriate.
+A conciliation conference is a valuable tool when used correctly to help parties to reach an agreement about their property settlement matters and avoid long and costly court intervention, where appropriate.